Monam1083/Getx-State-Management-/README.md

 # Flutter GetX Mastery 🚀

 A comprehensive practice repository dedicated to mastering **GetX** in Flutter.
-This project serves as a practical learning playground to explore GetX's core pillars: State Management, Route Management, and Dependency Injection
+This project serves as a practical learning playground to explore GetX's core pillars: State Management  Route Management  and Dependency Injection

 ## 📖 Description